or

 Configure manually

-When credentials come from a vault or secrets manager, construct the pool directly:
+When credentials come from a vault or secrets manager, pass a config object to create_engine():

 host="workspace.cloud.databricks.com",